flan/SillyTavern-Docs/Usage/World_Info/structure.md

 #### Title/Memo
 Descriptive text to help the reader know what this entry is for.
 It is *not* sent to the LLM.

+Empty titles can be auto-populated with the "Fill empty memos" button at the top of the Lobrebook list.

 #### Strategy
 - 🔵 (Blue Circle) = This entry will always be activated.
 - 🟢 (Green Circle) = This entry will be activated only when its keywords are matched.